mahatab-uddin-shuvo/project-management-system/README.md

 ### 3 .env.example file copy to .env
 ### 4 After Clone this project then install
     composer install
-### 5 create a database then database info paste to .env file like this
+### 5 Create a database then database info paste to .env file like this
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1
     DB_PORT=3306